amideb/registration-login-react-node.js-mongodb-express/README.md

 jwt <br />

-# registration-login-react-node.js-mongodb-express <br />
+# Registration login app with react node.js mongodb express <br />

-start your mongodb server and connect backend with your mongoDB url <br />
+Start your mongodb server and connect backend with your mongoDB url <br />
 run backend with - npm start<br />
  and run frontend with - npm start<br />